 Q: I am very interested in this field of study, but would like to know if the program awards a master’s degree since I have already completed one in a related field of study.

 A: PEL is not a degree-granting program; however, it is now possible to receive graduate school credit from National Defense University, if you complete certain additional requirements (reading and writing assignments) and attend your Summer Immersion, Academic Symposium, additional trips, and meetings.
 For more information, please see the FAQs on earning NDU academic credit.

 Q: While the Program for Emerging Leaders is a three-year program, what exactly can be expected in terms of the work load and what do you mean by minimal impact on daily work schedule?

-A: All PEL members are required to attend the Summer Immersion during the first year, are expected to attend their three Winter Workshops, and should participate in site visits and seminars as their schedules permit.
+A: All PEL members are required to attend the Summer Immersion during the first year, are expected to attend their three Academic Symposia, and should participate in site visits and seminars as their schedules permit.
 PEL members are also expected to think of ways they can give back to the program, whether by hosting a site visit at their agency or planning a networking event.
 That being said, there are no formal requirements that should impact a member’s daily work schedule.

 BACK TO THE TOP